 Can we be the story and the storyteller?
-According to The Awful Truth About the Sushing Prize by Marco Ocram, we can be both.
+According to The Awful Truth About the Sushing Prize by Marco Ocram, we can.

 A currently fashionable storytelling device in television and film is for characters, usually while remaining in character, to directly address the audience, often referred to as breaking the fourth wall.